ceramicskate0/TheCollective/README.md

 # StartFruityWifiScript

-Simple Script to Start FruityWifi
+Simple Scripts I found useful with Kali.

 USE AT YOUR OWN RISK.